-The devices feature a dual-stage startup sequence that continuously limits the current to 1x/1.5x/2x the set current limit during the startup initial time ( $t{STI}$ ), allowing large capacitors present on the output of the switch to be rapidly charged.
-The MAX14691 limits the current to 1x the set limit during this period, while the MAX14692 and MAX14693 limit the current to 1.5x and 2x the set limit, respectively.
-If the temperature of any device rises to the thermal-foldback threshold (TJ FB), the device enters power-limiting mode (Figure 1).
+The MAX17525 limits the current to 1x the set limit during this period.
+Two additional part options that feature a dual-stage startup sequence that continuously limits the current to 1.5x and 2.0x the set current limit during the startup initial time ( $t{\rm STO}$ ), allowing large capacitors present on the output of the switch to be rapidly charge.
+If the temperature of any device rises to the thermal-foldback threshold ( $T{J}$ \FB), the device enters power-limiting mode (Figure 1).
 In this mode, the device thermally regulates the current through the switch to protect itself while still delivering as much current as possible to the output regardless of the current-limit type selected.
-If the output is not charged within the startup timeout period (tSTO), the switch turns off and IN, EN, or HVEN must be toggled to resume normal operation.
-The devices have a 16ms (typ) time delay at the end of startup, during which the reverse threshold is set at -180mV (typ.) to prevent false reverse faults due to oscillation.
-After this delay, the reverse-current blocking threshold is reduced to -10mV (VRIB, typ).
+If the output is not charged within the startup timeout period ( $t{STO}$ ), the switch turns off and IN, EN, or HVEN must be toggled to resume normal operation.